myuw-web-components/myuw-compact-card/README.md

 `uid`: The unique ID of the card.

+`md-icon`: Material UI icon name.

-`icon`: The Font Awesome name of the font.
+`fa-icon`: Font Awesome icon name.

 `url`: The URL to open when the card is clicked.
 If the URL starts with `http` or `https` the link will open in a new tab.
 If it is relative it will open in the same tab.